 Article VIII: MINUTES

 The Faculty Assembly Secretary shall keep official minutes of the meetings of the Faculty Assembly and of the Executive Committee.
-An accurate summary of these minutes will be distributed electronically to all members of the Faculty Assembly of the School of Medicine.
-Minutes will include the number of members present at the meetings of the Faculty Assembly, and the numerical vote on all items of business brought to a vote.
+A summary of these minutes will be posted on the website of the Faculty Assembly of the School of Medicine and distributed via email to all faculty.
+Minutes will include the number of members present at the meetings of the Faculty Assembly, and the numerical vote on all items of business brought to a vote and agenda items discussed.

 Article IX: AMENDMENTS

-Any amendments proposed to these Rules and Procedures of the Faculty Assembly of the School of Medicine should be submitted to the Executive Committee in writing and in the exact form for consideration at least 30 days prior to the next regularly scheduled meeting of the Executive Committee of the Faculty Assembly, at which time all proposed amendments received since the previous meeting shall be reviewed and perfected in consultation with the author.
-The proposed amendment(s) with comments of the Executive committee will be distributed to members of the Faculty Assembly at least two weeks before the next regularly scheduled meeting of either the Faculty Assembly or the Executive Committee where the amendment will be discussed.
-There must be interval of at least one month between the discussion and a vote on the proposed amendment.
-If a proposed amendment is to be considered at a special meeting, the proposed amendment must again be distributed at least two weeks prior to such a meeting.
+Any amendments proposed to these Rules and Procedures of the Faculty Assembly of the School of Medicine should be submitted to the Executive Committee in writing and in the exact form for consideration at least 30 days prior to a scheduled meeting of the Executive Committee of the Faculty Assembly, at which time all proposed amendments received since the previous meeting shall be reviewed and edited in consultation with the author.
+Alternatively, the Executive Committee will vote on such issues electronically.
+Amendments will be considered for adoption only if they receive four or more votes.
+The proposed amendment(s) with comments of the Executive committee will be distributed to members on the Faculty Assembly website and/or via email and within one month, the Executive Committee will meet and the amendment will be discussed along with feedback from the faculty that is solicited by general meeting, email and/or through the website.
+There must be interval of at least 30 days between the discussion and a final vote on the proposed amendment.
+If a proposed amendment is to be considered electronically or at a special meeting, the proposed amendment must again be distributed at least two weeks prior to the vote.